FundingLandscape

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'list all saved searches for the current user' and details the returned fields.
-It distinguishes from sibling tools like save_search by advising to use this first.
+The description clearly states the action ('List all saved searches') and resource ('for the current user'), and the purpose is differentiated from sibling tools like save_search, update_saved_search, and delete_saved_search.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.